a-woodworth/intro_signup_form/README.md

   - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
 The message for this error should say *"Looks like this is not an email"*

-Please Note:
-I modified this challenge to better meet accessibility standards.
+Please Note — I modified this challenge to better meet accessibility standards:

   - Colors selected are darker to meet AA on text and improve contrast on headlines/large text.
   - Visible labels were added to input fields on focus.
 These labels also stay active when an error is displayed.